afrid0315/aws-azure-devops-interview_questions/azure.md

 Resources assign service account or service principal (resources means vm, storages,..)

 #### 16. Difference between Azure Boards and Jira tool?

+#### 17. Which is better Self hosted kubernetes cluster or AKS (managed cluster)?
+**Answer**  Maintenance is needed in self hosted kubernetes machines compare to AKS Cost optimization is high in self hosted machines compare to AKS (AKS pay as you go model)